 Cleaning the house can sometimes be challenging.
 The truth is that we have to do things to enhance the experience while cleaning so it becomes a good experience.
-I found that after I got crazy enough to get our broom super clean, my wife enjoyed sweeping with it so much that she will sweep even when there is not much to sweep.
+I found that after I got crazy enough to get our broom super clean, my wife enjoyed sweeping with it so much that she would sweep even when there was not much to sweep.

 Why clean a broom?

 Well, some people may add that cleaning a broom is a waste of time because it will be used to clean up more mess and get all dirty repeatedly.
 For me, that is what cleaning is all about.
 If it does not get dirty, it does not need to be cleaned.
 If it is used in our home, it deserves the decency of being cleaned.
 The more clean things I have in the house, the better I feel about myself.

 When it is time to remove cobwebs from the walls, it is best to clean the broom properly so you do not transfer dirt and bacteria to your walls from the ground.
 All too often I see people just taking the broom off the floor after a good sweep dusting down the walls and moving on like all is well.
 Not in my home!!!!

 1. It would be really nice to have the broom cleaned on a monthly basis.

 2. Whenever you use the broom to clean up really bad accidents like poop and things along that line.

 What to use to clean a broom